Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

   <br>
 </p>

 Even after balancing, class disparities remained though.
-Because of that, we assigned weights inversely proportional to the amount of data the class had, ensuring equal contribution during training.
+Because of that, we assigned weights inversely proportional to the amount of data a class had, ensuring equal contribution during training.

-For `categoria`, the procedure was nearly identical to `povo`, with one key difference: only one class (*"etnobotânica"*) was significantly underrepresented.
-Hence, instead of a full quantile study, we filtered this single class.
+For `categoria`, the procedure was nearly identical to `povo`, with one key difference: only one class ('etnobotânica') was significantly underrepresented.
+Hence, instead of a full quantile study, we filtered out this single class.
 The remaining balancing steps followed the same augmentation, undersampling, and weight adjustment process.

 The tables below summarizes the parameters for different models and the corresponding quantitative results.